-Recently, as my students were writing their research papers, I asked them to paste their thesis statements into a shared Google Doc for peer review.
+My first-year writing students are currently writing research papers, and I recently asked them to add their thesis statements to a shared Google Doc for a peer review.
 Working in groups of 3 to 4, they then read their peers’ thesis statements and offered some constructive feedback — all in the same document, at the same time.
 Of course, I participated too, jumping in to guide and affirm their comments and to show them how to strengthen their arguments.

 The final product was a messy, tangled web of comments, but my goals were simple: I wanted to see and respond to students’ work in real time; to help them diagnose and fix problems while they were developing their ideas; and to assess their understanding of both the workshop process and argumentative thesis statements.
 In other words, I wanted to incorporate formative assessment early in the writing process, and using one giant Google Doc allowed me to see and guide their work as it unfolded, instead of at the end of the essay or at some crisis point mid-draft.

 The workshop was largely a success, and it left me wondering what other tools I could use to measure student learning as it was happening.
 Last month, I attended a session at the Teaching Professor Technology Conference on precisely this topic, and of the many options our speakers mentioned, five seemed particularly useful.